ahirnish/YouTube-Video-Downloader-Kivy/README.md

 ## Further improvements
 - Provide input for the destination path of audio file
+- Provide input for audio parameters like bitrate, etc.
 - Use py2app/py2exe to convert command line instruction to desktop application.
 You can then double click on the icon, just like any other application